 Community: Our biggest asset is the community itself – all ages, a mix of abilities, cultures, income levels and much else makes the place a diverse, stimulating place to grow.
 Not having to do everything oneself, support as lives fluctuate and change, the sharing knowledge and understandings, learning from others, having playmates for children, and companionship are all attributes which make a community resilient.

-Environmental: These considerations have influenced our choice to build to Passivhaus standard and in turn our choice of building materials including high grade insulation, grey water recycling, rain water collection, solar electricity generation, composting, and increased green space.
+Environmental: These considerations have influenced our choice to build to Passive House standard and in turn our choice of building materials including high grade insulation, rain water collection for gardening, possible solar electricity generation, composting, and increased green space.

 Economic: By undertaking this build as a group we have been able to leverage economies of scale which have reduced our land costs, design costs and material supply costs as well as increase the density of development by getting rid of the wasted space between homes and this is how we will manage to build to the cost target we have without compromising on performance.
 Ongoing maintenance costs for the homes will be very low.
 In addition to all this we anticipate that by living more socially there will be potential for all kinds of cost savings including car sharing groups, food co-ops, and sharing of facilities and equipment.